An autocovariance-based learning framework for high-dimensional functional time series: Introduction

-The standard estimation procedure for univariate or low-dimensional functional time series models consists of three steps \cite[]{aue2015}.
-Due to the intrinsic infinite-dimensionality of functional data, the first step performs dimension reduction via e.g. functional principal components analysis (FPCA) to approximate each observed curve by the finite Karhunen-Lo\`eve representation, which transforms functional time series observations into a vector time series of FPC scores.
-The second step transforms the estimation of function-valued parameters involved in the models to the estimation of some vector- or matrix-valued parameters based on the estimated FPC scores.
-The third step utilizes estimated eigenfunctions to obtain the function-valued estimate of interest from the vector- or matrix-valued estimate obtained in the second step.
-Estimation in the context of high-dimensional functional time series is often impossible without imposing some lower-dimensional structural assumption on the model parameters space.
-With imposed functional sparsity structure, the second step needs to consider the estimation under a block (or group) sparsity constraint resulting from the first step, where variables belonging to the same group should be simultaneously included in or excluded from the model.
-In a regression setup, the group-lasso penalized least squares estimation \cite[]{yuan2006} can be implemented in the second step to obtain block sparse estimates, from which the third step can recover functional sparse estimates.
-Similar three-step procedures have been developed to estimate sparse high-dimensional functional models, see e.g., vector functional autoregression (VFAR) \cite[]{guo2020}, scalar-on-function linear additive regression (SFLR) \cite[]{fan2015,kong2016,xue2020} and function-on-function linear additive regression (FFLR) \cite[]{fan2014b,luo2017} with serially dependent observations.
+The standard estimation procedures for univariate functional time series models usually consist of three steps \citep{aue2015}.
+Dimension-reduction is performed first via, e.g., functional principal components analysis (FPCA).
+Each observed curve is then approximated by a finite truncation.
+This effectively transforms functional time series into a vector time series of FPC scores.
+In the second step the estimation of the function-valued parameters in the model is transformed to that of some appropriate parameter {vectors/matrices} based on estimated FPC scores.
+Finally the estimated principal component functions are utilized to obtain function-valued estimates based on the estimated parameter {vectors/matrices}.
+To overcome the difficulties caused by high-dimensionality (i.e. large $p$ in relation to $n$), { some functional sparsity assumptions are imposed, which results in the estimation under block sparsity constraints in the second step} in the sense that variables belonging to the same block (or group) are simultaneously included or excluded.
+In regression setups, the group-lasso penalized least squares estimation \citep{yuan2006} is often adopted in the second step to obtain block sparse estimates.
+Similar three-step procedures have been developed to estimate sparse high-dimensional functional models, see, e.g., vector functional autoregression (VFAR) \citep{guo2022}, scalar-on-function linear additive regression (SFLR) \citep{fan2015,kong2016,xue2020,fang2022} and function-on-function linear additive regression (FFLR) \citep{fan2014b,luo2017,fang2022}.
+However, those estimation procedures are developed under an assumption that signal curves are observed directly.